xytovl/steam-runtime-tools/bin/check-requirements.md

 # OPTIONS

+**--verbose**, **-v**
+:   Show more information on standard error.
+    If repeated, produce debug output.

 **--version**
 :   Instead of performing the checks, write in output the version number as
     YAML.

 # OUTPUT

-If all the Steam client requirements are met the output will be empty.
+If all the Steam client requirements are met the output on standard output will be empty.

-Otherwise if some of the checks fails, the output will have a human-readable message explaining what failed.
+Otherwise if some of the checks fails, the output on standard output will have a human-readable message explaining what failed.

+Unstructured diagnostic messages appear on standard error.

 # EXIT STATUS